Date: 26 Sep 19

 The oldest, more industrial side of Istanbul lies on the Asian side of the Bosporus strait.
 Don't let this fool you though, there is surprisingly so much to see and do that we were kicking ourselves we did not get to exploring earlier.

 Anatolian Side, as it is known to the locals, is full of shops, cafes, pubs, restaurants and quirky street art.
 You will find a lot of the younger locals hanging out in these areas as it has a more 'bohemian' feel to the place.

 The more populated part of the city and where lies the famous Blue Mosque and Hiaga Sofia Mosque, is the European side to Istanbul.

 Avrupa Yakası side, known to the locals, is where most of the accommodation will be found, where the traditional Turkish food can be experienced and bizarre's are located.

-Here, if you search hard enough and sit in the local neighbourhoods, you will see the locals hard at work and witness the everyday runnings to keep this city functioning.
+Here, if you search hard enough and sit in the local neighborhoods, you will see the locals hard at work and witness the everyday running's to keep this city functioning.